My Brain Betrayed Me: Navigating Hepatic Encephalopathy

 The Precision of Going Mad - The Moment It Happens

-And I never really appreciated the linguistic precision of that until cirrhosis.
+And I never fully appreciated the linguistic precision of that until cirrhosis.

 Because losing your mind does make you mad.